JasonDoingGreat/jason.github.io/README.md

 # Jason Li Deep Learning Book.

 Welcome everyone to Jason Li Deep Learning Book, this is built for research and industry implementations purpose.
-Jason is a master student with focus on deep learning algorithms.
+Jason was previously a master student with focus on deep learning algorithms.

-Currently working in the AI industry in deep learning and computer vision field.
+Currently, Jason is working in the AI industry in deep learning and computer vision field.
 Meanwhile, Jason takes responsiblities of sharing knowledge and thoughts through a very popular online course across the US and Mainland China.

 ## Highlights